squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

   Squid sends this to a helper when it needs a new challenge token.
 This is always the first communication between the two processes.
 It may also occur at any time that Squid needs a new challenge, due to the SquidConf:auth_param max_challenge_lifetime and max_challenge_uses parameters.
 The helper should respond with a '''TT''' message.

  KK credentials::
   Squid sends this to a helper when it wants to authenticate a user's credentials.
-The helper responds with either '''AF''', '''NA''', '''BH''', or '''LD'''.
+The helper responds with either '''AF''', '''NA''', or '''BH'''.
 The credentials are an encoded blob exactly as received in the HTTP headers.

 Result line sent back to Squid: